Beyonce Fan Dies From Cancer Days After FaceTiming Her Idol

 The teen was a huge fan of Beyonce and thanks to her classmates and family, she was able to speak to the superstar on FaceTime before she passed away on Sunday.

-Karina Gutierrez, a sophomore at Banks’ school told ABC13 that Beyonce was “one of her biggest idols.”
+Karina Gutierrez, a sophomore at Banks’ school, told ABC13 that Beyonce was “one of her biggest idols.”

 “She admires her so much, so we’re trying to put that on Twitter and Instagram to get Beyoncé’s attention.”